This image warper instantly transforms video source shots using the colors from the input of an ST/UV map image.

 - Bicubic: better

-Edge Mode: Used to fill the edge of the frame with pixels.
+Edge Mode: Used to fill the edge of the frame when the transform indicates sampling outside the original image boundaries.

 - Transparent: Allows the edge of the result to become transparent.